Nathan A. Oyster

 Pronouns: he, him, his

-Nathan Oyster’s practice at Burke focuses on two main areas: He defends law enforcement officers and local governments in civil rights litigation, and he provides guidance to law enforcement agencies on the implementation of policies that reduce the likelihood of litigation.
+Nathan Oyster is the Vice Chair of the Litigation Practice Group at Burke.
+His practice focuses on the defense of law enforcement officers and local governments in civil rights litigation, and he also provides guidance to law enforcement agencies on the implementation of policies that reduce the likelihood of litigation.

 • Obtained a defense verdict in a fatal officer-involved shooting case in which the decedent was armed with a screwdriver.